-What is the Outbreak Data Analysis Platform (ODAP*)?
+What is the Outbreak Data Analysis Platform (ODAP)?

-*Referred to as the ODAP TRE (formerly: Flexible compute space; flexible compute environment; ultra; ultra2)
+The ODAP is the overarching term for a range of computers supporting research within a specific scope.
+These include the ODAP TRE (formerly: flexible compute space; ultra; ultra2), and various project spaces in the National Safe Haven.

+It is divided into two sections:

+The “UNDER EMBARGO” section – data are wholly controlled by contributors

+The “NO EMBARGO” section – data are accessible to appropriately-qualified researchers studying questions within scope

+The foundation for the ODAP is the ISARIC Clinical Characterisation Protocol (CCP), an ethically-approved research study in the UK.

 The Platform

 The Outbreak Data Analysis Platform (ODAP) is a data platform for (primarily/currently) Covid 19 research data, which include a combination of linked, curated data from UK sovereign data assets including the complete data resources of the ISARIC4C/CO-CIN, GenOMICC, PHOSP and UK-CIC studies, together with viral sequence data from COG-UK, and linkage to NHS clinical records (e.g. NHS England/NHS Digital, and Public Health Scotland) and structured clinical audit data.
 It also consists of a flexible high performance compute space/environment for data analyses.